Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 Once again, we have factorized explicitly an Adler zero at $s_A$, whose position we take from leading order ChPT:

-Actually, there are two such zeros, but here we are considering the one closer to threshold has the largest influence in the shape of the wave in the physical region.
-The other one is obtained by replacing the first plus sign by a minus \cite{GomezNicola:2007qj}, which lies inside the circular cut and thus outside the applicability region of the conformal mapping.
-As it happened with the $I=3/2$ S-wave, we fix the Adler zero instead of considering it a free parameter, because for the data parameterizations we are interested in the physical region where data exists, not so much in the subthreshold region.
-Since the data is quite far from threshold and thus even further from the Adler zero, simple fits are not enough to determine it with accuracy.
-Later on, in subsection \ref{subsec:subth} we will obtain the value of this Adler zero from the dispersive representation at $\simeq 0.470\,$GeV.
-Thus, the LO ChPT calculation we use here, which only deviates by $4\%$ from our final value is enough for our purposes of fitting the data well while keeping or approximating some basic features of the amplitude even outside the physical region.
+Actually, there are two such zeros, but here we are considering the one closer to threshold since it has the largest influence on the shape of the wave in the physical region.
+The other one is obtained by replacing the first plus sign with a minus \cite{GomezNicola:2007qj}.
+Hence, it lies inside the circular cut and thus outside the applicability region of the conformal mapping.
+As it happened with the $I=3/2$ $S$-wave, we fix the Adler zero instead of considering it a free parameter, because for our fits we are interested in the physical region, where data exist, and not so much in the subthreshold region.
+Since the data lie quite far from threshold and thus even further away from the Adler zero, simple fits are not enough to determine it with accuracy.
+Later on, in subsection \ref{subsec:subth}, we will obtain the value of this Adler zero from the dispersive representation at $\simeq 0.470\,$GeV.
+Thus, the LO ChPT calculation we use here, which only deviates by $4\%$ from our final value, is enough for our purposes of fitting the data well, while keeping or approximating some basic features of the amplitude even outside the physical region.

 In order to keep the data region reasonably centered within the conformal circle without distorting the uncertainty bands, we have found convenient to fix the constants that define the center of the conformal variable $\omega$ to the following values (see \ref{app:conformal})